gofore/angular-basic-training/angular2-advanced-topics/README.md

 ---

-# Change detection in general
+# Change Detection - General
 - Idea: project the internal state into UI (DOM in web)
 - The internal state consists of JavaScript primitives such as objects, arrays, strings etc.
 - Change only possible on asynchronous events such as timeouts or HTTP request

 ---

-# Change detection in Angular 2
+# Change Detection - Angular 2
 - Zone.js makes it possible to track all possible change sources
 - Components change detector checks the bindings (like `{{name}}` and `(click)`) defined in its template on change
 - Bindings are propagated from the root to leaves in the depth first order